My Dinner

 • Separate the eggs. (see below on how to use up the egg whites).
 Add the egg yolks into a mixing bowl, and add the vanilla pulp and powdered sugar.
 Using a hand or electric whisk, mix everything until it starts to foam.
 Then pour in the cream.

 • Heat the ingredients in a water bath - while whisking continuously.
 The water bath will allow the mixture to heat evenly.
 The temperature should not exceed 70°C or 158°F, as otherwise the egg will start to cook.
-You can best check the temperature with a cooking thermometer.
+You can best check the temperature with a cooking thermometer (affiliate link).

 • Pour in the rum slowly.
 Mix continuously until the Eierlikör starts to become creamy.
 This should take approximately 5-7 minutes.